Gamercasp123/Gamercasp123/README.md

-- 👋 Hi, I’m @Gamercasp123
+### 👋 Hi, I’m Gamercasp123

-- 👀 I’m interested in ... in hacking and makeing new software
+- 🔧 I’m learning C++ and building projects in my spare time
-- 🌱 I’m currently learning ... c++
+- 🤖 I develop Discord bots, tools, and automation scripts and RATS
-- 💞️ I’m looking to collaborate on ... makeing a discord bot
+- 🔒 Cybersecurity enthusiast – always exploring systems and exploits
-- 📫 How to reach me ... my email: Gamer_csap123@proton.me
+- 📬 Reach me at: Gamer_csap123@proton.me
-- ⚡ Fun fact: ... i have hacked severs before
+- ⚡ Always improving.
+Always building.

 <!---
 Gamercasp123/Gamercasp123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.